TeraTech

 In this article, you will learn:

-2. What are the benefits of using a Query of Queries?
+2. What are the benefits of using a ColdFusion Query of Queries?

-3. How to conduct a Query of Queries.
+3. How do you conduct a ColdFusion query of queries?

 4. What are some functionalities of ColdFusion Query of Queries?